deSpaceman/KnappedStone-SoftRains-SRDVault/Scenarios/Minecraft Scenario/Creature Keywords.md

 **Illager**: Treat this Creature as if it also has the Illager classification.
 This is only for reference for certain enchantments, as this classification doesn't really exist.

-**Skulk**: Treat this Creature as if it also has the Skulk classification.
+**Sculk**: Treat this Creature as if it also has the Sculk classification.
 This is only for reference for certain enchantments, as this classification doesn't really exist.